we-like-parsers/pegen/docs/grammar.rst

 specific context.
 As a consequence a rule matching ``NAME`` may match a soft keyword but never a hard keyword.

-In some circonstances, it can desirable to match any soft keyword for those cases one can use ``SOFT_KEYWORD`` that will expand to ``"match" | "case"`` if ``match`` and ``case`` are the only two known soft keywords.
+In some circumstances, it can desirable to match any soft keyword.
+For those cases one can use ``SOFT_KEYWORD`` that will expand to ``"match" | "case"`` if ``match`` and ``case`` are the only two known soft keywords.